MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/CANCREATETASK-Function.md

 author: jswymer
 ---
 # CANCREATETASK Function
-Indicates whether the user that has permission to create scheduld tasks.
+Indicates whether the user that has permission to create or run scheduled tasks.

 ## Syntax

 ```
-[Task =: ]CREATETASK
+[Ok =: ]CANCREATETASK(Task)
 ```

 ## Property Value/Return Value
  Type: Boolean

- **true** if creating scheduled tasks is permitted; otherwise, **false**.
+ **true** if the user is permitted to create or run scheduled tasks, **false**.

 ## Remarks
+This is only relavant when using Azure Active Directory (AD) for authenticating users.
+If the user is granted access by a delegated administrator role in Azure AD, the function returns **false**.
+In all other cases, it returns true.

 For more information about tasks and **TASKSCEDULER** data type functions, see managing tasks [Task Scheduler](Task-Scheduler.md).

 ## Example
- The following example creates a task, and then uses the SETTASKREADY function to set the task to ready.
+ The following example uses the CANCREATETASK function in code that creates a task, and then uses the SETTASKREADY function to set the task to ready.

  The code requires that you create the following C/AL variable.